TerminusDB: Software design

 TerminusDB is an in-memory graph database management system with a rich query language.
 The design of the underlying data structure, which is implemented in a Rust library, uses a succinct data structures and delta encoding approach drawing inspiration from software source control systems like Git.
-This allows all of the Git semantics to be used in TerminusDB.
+This allows Git semantics to be used in TerminusDB.

 Data model

 TerminusDB is based on the RDF standard.
 This standard specifies finite labelled directed graphs which are parameterized in some universe of datatypes.
 The names for nodes and labels are drawn from a set of IRIs (Internationalized Resource Identifiers).
 TerminusDB uses the XSD datatypes as its universe of concrete values.
 For schema design, TerminusDB used the OWL language until version 10.0.
 Since version 10 it uses a JSON schema interface allowing users to build schemas using a simple JSON format.
 This provides a rich modelling language which enables constraints on the allowable shapes in the graph.

 TerminusDB has a promise based client for the browser and node.js it is available through the npm registry, or can be directly included in web-sites.
 It also has a Python client for the TerminusDB RESTful API and a python version of the web object query language, WOQLpy.